chauff/IN4325/lecturesCoreIR.md

 - A recent [A/B testing tutorial](https://exp-platform.com/2017abtestingtutorial/) by Pavel Dmitriev.

-## Lecture 2: classic retrieval models (week 3.1)
+## Lecture 10: classic retrieval models (week 3.5)

 This lecture covers the most well-known retrieval models in IR - starting from the boolean model and ending at the language modeling approach to IR.
-More advanced retrieval models (learning to rank and neural approaches to IR) will be covered in lectures 7 and 8 of this course.
+More advanced retrieval models (learning to rank and neural approaches to IR) will be covered in the last two lectures of this course.

-The lectures slides (PDF) are available [here](slides/coreIR-retrievalModels.pdf).
+The 2018/19 lectures slides (PDF) are already available [here](slides/coreIR-retrievalModels.pdf).
+They will be updated to the 2019/20 edition after the lecture.

 ### Recommended readings